mkgor/pipeliner/README.md

 Every middleware class have private $bag variable, which contains instance of BagInterface (RuntimeBag at the time, but you can make your own, for example you can contain data in database or in file).

-It contains all results from previous middlewares and have four methods which allows you to get that data.
+It contains all results from previous middlewares and have four methods which allows you to get/set that data.

 ```php
 $this->bag->put('NameOfMiddleware', $data);